Sima Lang

 In 208, after he assumed office as Imperial Chancellor, Cao Cao recruited Sima Lang to be his Registrar (主簿).
 Some time later, Cao Cao appointed Sima Lang as the Inspector (刺史) of Yan Province.
 Sima Lang performed well in office and gained much respect from the people in Yan Province.
 Despite his accomplishments, however, he never ceased to praise his younger brother, Sima Yi.
 He went so far as to say, "I don't even come close to matching his abilities."

 In the year 217, Sima Lang accompanied Cao Cao's generals Xiahou Dun and Zang Ba on a military campaign against a rival warlord, Sun Quan.
 During the campaign, an epidemic broke out in the army and many soldiers fell sick.
 While distributing medicine to the soldiers, Sima Lang caught the disease himself and became ill too.
 He eventually succumbed to his illness and died.

-Sima Lang had a son, Sima Yi (司馬遺; note the different Chinese character for Yi from the one in Sima Yi's name), who died prematurely so he had no heir.
-However, some time later, Sima Wang, one of Sima Lang's nephews, was transferred to Sima Lang's lineage (i.e. "adopted" as Sima Lang's son) to continue Sima Lang's family line.
+Sima Lang had a son, Sima Yi (司馬遺; 217-226; note the different Chinese character for Yi from the one in Sima Yi's name).
+After Cao Rui ascended the throne, Sima Yi was appointed Marquis of Changwu Village (昌武亭侯) and given a fiefdom of 100 households.
+While Sima Yi was still alive, Sima Wang, one of Sima Lang's nephews, (Note: Sima Wang was a son of Sima Fu.) was transferred to Sima Lang's lineage (i.e. "adopted" as Sima Lang's son) to continue Sima Lang's family line.
+After Sima Yi's death, Sima Wang's son Sima Hong (Note: father of Sima Wei) inherited the peerage of his father's cousin.